 Getting to Krka National Park

-If you’re travelling from elsewhere in Croatia, likewise make your way to Sibenik first and then travel on to Skradin and Krka National Park.
+If you’re travelling from elsewhere in Croatia, it is best to travel to Sibenik first and then travel on to Skradin and Krka National Park.

 You can also embark on an organised excursion to Krka from many towns in Dalmatia – enquire at a local travel agency for details.